joaquim-verges/Helium/helium-core/README.md

 }
 ```

+UI Blocks can inflate layouts for you, or you can pass a pre-inflated view hierarchy.

+Note that there is no business logic in this class, UI Blocks should only care about rendering state, and pushing events.

 ##### State and events

 In this example, we're using `MyState` and `MyEvent` as the medium of communication between our Logic and our UI.
 These state and event classes can be anything you want.
-One option is to use sealed kotlin classes to define them:
+One option is to use sealed Kotlin classes to define them:

 ```kotlin
 sealed class MyState : BlockState {